battleaxedotco/tool-docs/docs/rubberhose2/build.md

     center />

 ### Creation

-Create layers in After Effects or import from Illustrator and Photoshop.
+Create 2 layers in After Effects or import from Illustrator and Photoshop or anywhere.

-- Turn on the Title Safe grid with the quote key (to the left of Return)
+- Turn on the Title Safe grid with the quote key ( **"** is to the left of Return)
 - Align the connection point of the two layers at the center of the comp
-- Select the first layer of the chain (typically the upper leg or arm)
+- Select the first layer of the chain (typically the *upper* leg or arm)
-- Select the end layer of the chain (typically the lower leg or arm)
+- Select the end layer of the chain (typically the *lower* leg or arm)
-- Press the New RubberRig button.
+- Press the **New RubberRig** button.

 The art layers will be connected to a new set of controllers that function like the stretchable RubberHose controls you know and love.